J-Diaz103/Portfolio-Repo-Homework/README.md

 Set up the  basic HTML structure of my portfolio page.
 Linked the Reset.css to remove all the browser styles.
 Added a few elements to my style.css file

+3/24/2021
+experimented with some css. no significant changes.